dustinian/Adventures/ngs_valil.md

 ####Hooks

+* __Rumor:__ Don't eat or drink anything from any Inn or Tavern near the river!
+The ships have brought in rats lately, and the riverside businesses are overrun!
 * __Hired:__ An inkeeper or bartender hires the players to clear the rats out of his/her basement.
 * __Attacked:__ Rats swarm the players one evening in their room(s).